Skip to content

 How Much Does It Cost to Attend Career Care Institute?
 Tuition, Net Price & Aid

-After financial aid, the average net price at Career Care Institute — the real out-of-pocket cost once federal grants and scholarships are applied — is about $50,201.
+The average net price at Career Care Institute, the amount students actually pay each year after federal grants and scholarships, is about $50,201.
 Students from families earning under $30,000 typically pay closer to $48,610 after need-based grants.
-Graduates leave with a median federal student-loan debt of about $16,625.
+The median graduate leaves with about $16,625 in federal student loans.

 What Families Actually Pay